AndreyLykov/single-service-page/README.md

 Example of a service page made in WordPress

-The template is posted for demonstration of skills only.
+The template is posted for the demonstration of my skills only.